 Improve the physical workplace so it is more pleasant to actually do the work, and you create a company culture that says employees matter enough to invest in them in this way.

-In a survey, 60% of businesses said that their employees often feel overwhelmed by peripheral work activity (e.g. messaging, email).
+60% of businesses said that their employees often feel overwhelmed by peripheral work activity (e.g. messaging, email).
 How can you reduce the busy-ness of your employees?
 How can you declutter their lives at work?

 Rather than make assumptions about how to do this, ask your workforce about ways their job could be simplified without hurting productivity and output.
 You might be surprised at the workarounds or ideas your employees have that you never thought of.

 Simplifying their work also has a surprising side effect: it improves the ability of your workforce to comply with rules.
 If you make the path of least resistance the correct path, employees are happy to comply.
-This makes compliance second-nature, you put a damper on the non-compliant attitudes in other areas.
+This makes compliance second-nature, and you put a damper on the non-compliant attitudes in other areas.

-8. Keep your company culture simple.
+10. Keep your company culture simple

 If you’re not able to write down the key principles, or summarize your company culture in a few sentences, it’s too complex.
 Company culture isn’t an additional list of rules on top of the current employee handbook.
 It’s an overarching way of being and working that your rules, attitudes, work setting, customers, and all things fit into an agreement.

 There are always duties your employees will probably never love to do, but disliking tasks is much different than dreading coming to work.
 A great company culture can even make those tasks easier to get through since employees are overall happy with their workplace.
-Ultimately, a company culture should be such that employees don’t dread coming to work, and have an easy path towards meeting and surpassing your business’s goals.How to Use Company Culture to Build a Better Hourly Workforce Sam Campbell
+Ultimately, a company culture should be such that employees don’t dread coming to work, and have an easy path towards meeting and surpassing your business’s goals.How to Improve Company Culture to Build a Better Hourly Workforce Sam Campbell